shitcoinsociety/shitcoinswap/README.md

 # Shitcoin Swap

-Shitcoin Swap is the official open-source trading and investment engine created created for and by the [Shitcoin Society](https://www.shitcoinsociety.com).
+Shitcoin Swap is the official open-source toilet trading and investment engine created created for and by the [Shitcoin Society](https://www.shitcoinsociety.com).

 ## Copyright